THINGS TO DO IN SARAJEVO IN TWO DAYS

-Though this is not a typical Sarajevo itinerary, I structured the post around the best Sarajevo attractions so that you can easily plan your days – whether you stay one day, two days, three days, or even longer in Sarajevo.
+Though this is not a typical itinerary, I structured the post around the best Sarajevo attractions so that you can easily plan your days – whether you stay one day, two days, three days, or even longer in Sarajevo.

 Sarajevo mosque